intel-analytics/BigDL-2.x/docs/docs/gettingstarted.md

 ### Run on YARN

-- Python users can follow these [instructions](PythonUserGuide/run.md) to run Analytics Zoo applications on YARN.
+- Python users can follow the instructions in [Python User Guide](PythonUserGuide/run.md) to run Analytics Zoo applications on YARN.
-- Scala users can follow these [instructions](ScalaUserGuide/run.md) to run Analytics Zoo applications on YARN.
+- Scala users can follow the instructions in [Scala User Guide](ScalaUserGuide/run.md) to run Analytics Zoo applications on YARN.

 ### Run on K8s